On singular Hilbert schemes of points: Local structures and tautological sheaves: Local properties of Hilbert schemes

 The annihilator of the maximal ideal $P=(a, c, d, e, f, g, h, i, j, l, m, n, p, q, r)$ in

 is a principal ideal generated by $r^3$.
 So by definition, (\ref{eq-ring-modulo-J121}) is Gorenstein.
-By Serre's criterion, Cohen-Macaulay plus regularity in codimension 1 implies normal.
-So $A_{\lambda_{121}}$ is normal for it has an isolated singularity at $P$.
+By Serre's criterion, Cohen--Macaulay plus regularity in codimension $1$ implies normal.
+So $A_{\lambda_{121}}$ is normal because it has an isolated singularity at~$P$.